 Russian Language and Area Studies Program

-College and university students are immersed in Russian language and culture in Moscow, St. Petersburg, Vladimir, or Almaty.
+College and university students are immersed in Russian language and culture in Almaty (Kazakhstan) or Yerevan (Armenia).

 One of the longest-running and most respected overseas Russian language and cultural immersion programs, the Russian Language and Area Studies Program (RLASP) combines intensive classroom instruction with a wide range of extracurricular activities, including internships and community service, regional field studies, conversation partners, and discussion groups with local students.